hpe-dev-incubator/hpe-dev-portal/content/platform/swarm-learning/home.md

 - - -

-## Any Questions on HPE Swarm Learning?
+## Any questions on HPE Swarm Learning?

 J﻿oin the [HPEDEV Slack Workspace](https://slack.hpedev.io/) and start a discussion in our [\#hpe-swarm-learning](https://hpedev.slack.com/archives/C04A5DK9TUK) channel.